 Just a girl from Wyoming…My name is Kristen Trohkimoinen and I was born and raised in Casper, Wyoming.
 I attended the University of Wyoming and graduated in 2014 with a Bachelor of Arts in Political Science and a Bachelor of Arts in International Studies with a minor in History.
 I most recently graduated from Casper College with a post-bachelor’s certificate in Paralegal Studies.
-I am now in the process of becoming a Certified Paralegal.
+As of July 1, 2017, I am a Certified Paralegal.

 During college, I participated in the Western Thunder Marching band and pep band for the University of Wyoming, attended college night worship at the United Presbyterian Church of Laramie, went on several mission trips to New Orleans, and was able to do two studies abroad, one to Germany and Poland focusing on the Holocaust and one in Yucatan, Mexico focusing on Maya art and culture.